Each year UMA awards over a million dollars in scholarships!

 Are you a Maine adult who wants to return to college?
 You may qualify for as much as $4,000 per year in scholarships for up to four years.
 The University of Maine System’s Adult Degree Completion Scholarship aims to help Maine people complete their academic studies.

-This scholarship is for adult students returning to college after an absence of three years or more, and who are completing their very first baccalaureate degree.
+This scholarship is for adult students returning to college after an absence of two years or more, and who are completing their very first baccalaureate degree or associate degree.

 When can you apply?